-This MOA shall be in effect from the date of execution until termination by agreement of the Trustees.
+This MOA shall be in effect from the date of execution and for five (5) years from such date, unless terminated in advance by action of the Trustees.
 At any time the Trustees determine that there is no purpose served by this MOA, the MOA will terminate upon such a finding.
 Any Trustee agency may withdraw from this MOA at any time for any reason.
 In the event any Trustee withdraws from the MOA, it must provide thirty days written notice before the withdrawal can become effective.
 In the event of such withdrawal, this MOA remains in full force and effect for the remaining parties.